How Our Family Is Responding To The Most Recent School Shooting

 If you would like, you can pray with me.

 I am calling to you to lift up each person that is hurting as a result of this useless waste of precious human life.
-I am lifting each one up to you, and asking that they may, each and every one, know and feel your presence close to them.
+I am lifting each one up to you, and asking that they may, each and everyone, know and feel your presence close to them.
 I ask that you surround each one of these, Your Children, in your great love and bless them with your peace.
 The kind of peace that surpasses any understanding, because that is the only kind that can get through now.
 I ask that you lend them your strength as they are forced to live in a world that will inevitably move on while their own corner remains frozen in terror of all that they now know and feel.
 They are changed now.
 Only you can heal them.
 They have experienced the worst evil in this fallen world.
 They are in so much pain, Father.
 I cannot even begin to fathom it.
 I pray you heal each broken heart and fill each lonely moment with the power of your love.
-Each and every one, Father.
+Each and everyone, Father.
 I pray that you will help them to put one foot in front of the other and not to become buried under the weight of this.
 I don’t know how that can be done, but I know and trust that you already have a plan for each of them.
 I ask that you will lead, guide, and direct them and help them to find a purpose, a mission to empower them to change the world in their own way, to make it a better place because I know that there is strength in that.
 And I know that their efforts can be a beautiful way to honor the fallen.
 And I know they need to stay busy while they heal.
 I want to thank you, Father, that when these innocent lives were stolen that you were there to take them home.
 That this is not, “Goodbye,” but instead, “Until we meet again.”
 I pray you will gently remind each of the survivors that you have their children and they are safe with you.
 And that it is not over, they will be face to face again.
 And I ask Father that you help us all to see the solution.
 To see the answer to how to stop this evil.
 I pray that our eyes become wide open to the right way to stop these tragedies and that we are able to make the changes we need to make to see our world a safer and more loving place, as you designed it to be.
 I know that we desperately need you back in school and we need character development as much as mathematics and community service as much as basketball.
 And I know there is much more we need to be offering our children.
-I am inviting you into this situation and asking you to lead us towards the answer.
+I am inviting you into this situation and asking you to lead us toward the answer.
 Thank you for hearing us when we pray and coming when we call!
 Show us the way, Father.
 We are listening.